+EMBRACE THE POWER OF GINGERWhen morning sickness is at its worst, you may feel like you just cannot take a single bite or sip of anything without feeling queasy.
+You can combat the rising nausea by consuming up to one gram of ginger root each day.
+Studies show that consuming ginger reduces nausea and vomiting resulting from morning sickness.
 Although you can add crystallized ginger to your tea or eat candied ginger, you may fare better simply consuming the ginger in pill form.
 Lie in a dark, quiet and cool room for about 30 minutes afterward to give your stomach a chance to digest the ginger and allow it to begin to work.
 After the ginger relieves the intense waves of nausea, your appetite may start to return.
 Nibble on some crackers and sip an icy beverage until you are sure your stomach is able to handle a full meal.

 FLAVOR YOUR WATERIf straight water seems absolutely unpalatable, you can spice it up by adding flavors to the mix.
 You may want to mix ½ cup of water with ½ cup of fruit punch to create a delicious concoction that is easy on the stomach.
 You can also cut up fresh fruit and add it to a gallon of water in the fridge to have flavored water on hand at all times.
 Berries, oranges, limes and lemons all work incredibly well for this purpose.
 You may even enjoy the light, crisp flavor imparted by adding sliced cucumbers to cold water.
 Experiment with the various flavors to see which ones calm your stomach the most.
 Stick to your favorites and sip your drinks slowly to keep nausea from returning with a vengeance.